Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Discussion Limitations

-\heading{Library operation} The current version of \sys operates at the function level of individual libraries, regenerating pure functions that they expose. \sys is able to detect if a library falls outside this scope during regeneration, at which point it will halt and produce an error message.
-The library's client-visible behavior should be representable by \sys's intermediate I/O pair format. \sys focuses on regenerating simple libraries that perform arbitrary computations and are typically around or below 150 lines of code.
-The current \sys prototype has been implemented to regenerate libraries written as NodeJS modules or wrapped as a native NodeJS module and implemented in any language.
+\heading{Operation Granularity} The current version of \sys operates at the function level within individual components, regenerating pure functions that they expose. \sys is able to detect if a component falls outside this scope during regeneration, at which point it will halt and produce an error message.
+The component's client-visible behavior should be representable by \sys's intermediate input-output pair format. \sys focuses on regenerating components that perform arbitrary computations and (given current LLM capabilities) are typically around or below 150 lines of code.
+The current \sys prototype has been implemented to regenerate components written in JavaScript, Python, Ruby, or wrapped as a native NodeJS module and implemented in any language.

-\heading{Attacks on outputs} Consistent with the model of threats it protects against~\sx{sec:threat-model}, \sys does not protect against malicious code present in library outputs.
-For example, \sys does not aim to defend against a malicious library that returns incorrect outputs when certain conditions are met---after all, malicious input-output behavior will be modeled as part of \sys's IO pairs and eventually be regenerated.
+\heading{Attacks on return values} Consistent with its threat model~\sx{sec:threat-model}, \sys does not protect against malicious code that changes the results that components return to the client (unless the malicious code is activated only under specific conditions that do not hold during \sys inference and regeneration).
+In this scenario, the malicious behavior will be modeled in the generated input-output pairs and regenerated in the new component.

-\heading{Concealing benign behaviors} If a component's source is modified in a way that it conceals or affects its benign behavior, then \sys's I/O pairs will not be able to encode the intended behavior of the library---resulting in incorrect code generation that fails developer tests.
+\heading{Concealing benign behaviors} If a component's source is modified to conceal or affect its legitimate behavior, then \sys's input-output pairs may not fully capture the intended behavior of the component---resulting in incorrect code generation that fails developer tests.
 In this case, \sys will issue an error, indicating inability to regenerate the component.
-Such overt attacks can be detected and mitigated using conventional analysis and transformation approaches~\sx{sec:related-work}.

-\heading{Extending \sys to more languages} Extending \sys to target a new language requires adding (1) new, slightly modified, prompts to instruct the LLM back-end to generate code in the target language, (2) an appropriate code-coverage subsystem analyzing and reporting library coverage for the target language, (3) serialization and deserialization support for the I/O pairs in the target language.
-In our experience, all three can be implemented in about an afternoon for popular languages that offer code-coverage and serialization functionality either built-in or via third-party libraries.
+\heading{Extending \sys to more languages} Extending \sys to target a new language requires adding (1) new, slightly modified, prompts to instruct the LLM back-end to generate code in the target language, (2) an appropriate code-coverage subsystem analyzing and reporting component coverage for the target language, (3) serialization and deserialization support for the input-output pairs in the target language.
+In our experience, all three can be implemented in about an afternoon for popular languages that offer code-coverage and serialization functionality either built-in or via third-party components.